mhmd-shadfar/adobeConnectDownloader/README.md

 * python 3

-and below python package should be install by : sudo pip3 install PYTHONPACKAGE
+and below python library should be install by : sudo pip3 install PYTHONPACKAGE

 * requests